-A re-evaluation is an analysis of substantive changes in: the scope of a proposed action, environmental impacts, or certain mitigation measures after a CE has been approved.
-All CE determinations will remain valid for five years if there are no changes to the project or laws or regulations affecting the determination.
-Any CE approval that has not been subject to a federal approval action after five years must be re-evaluated.
+A re-evaluation is an analysis of substantive changes in the scope of a proposed action, environmental impacts, or certain mitigation measures after a CE has been approved.
+All CE determinations will remain valid for at least five years if there are no changes to the project or laws or regulations affecting the determination.
+Any CE approval that has not been subject to a federal approval action after five years must be considered for a formal re-evaluation.
 The purpose of a re-evaluation is to determine whether an approved CE remains valid (i.e., the specific CE is appropriate).
-Minor changes such as the deletion or deferment of a project scope of work item, a design modification within a previously cleared footprint or other minor actions such as a minor extension of paving limits, beyond the original clearance, that result in a change order during construction are documented with a Note to File Form.
+Minor changes such as the deletion or deferment of a project scope of work item, a design modification within a previously cleared footprint or other minor actions such as a minor extension of paving limits, beyond the original clearance, which result in a change order during construction are documented with a Note to File Form.
 See CE Re-Evaluation guidance in the appendix for more guidance on processing and communicating changes during construction.